-If a explanation is missing for the IDE used or the IDE used is not listed at all, please contact us. (see Contact Information )
+If an explanation is missing for the IDE used or the IDE used is not listed at all, please contact us. (see Contact Information)

-Chapter 2 Licensing
+Licensing

 This chapter describes the different license types of J-Link related software and the legal use of the J-Link software with original SEGGER and OEM products.